Unconstrained Facial Action Unit Detection via Latent Feature Domain: Related Work

+There are some works exploring the challenging problem of facial AU detection in the wild.
+Considering accurate annotations of unconstrained images are often unavailable, these methods resort to pseudo AU labels.

+On one hand, a pre-trained model for another task can be exploited, since different types of images often have similar characteristics like feature consistency in local regions and approximately Gaussian data distribution.
+Wang et al.~\cite{wang2017transferring} first pre-trained a face verification network on CASIA-WebFace~\cite{yi2014learning}, then fine-tuned the network on EmotioNet~\cite{benitez2016emotionet} to achieve unconstrained AU detection.
+Jyoti et al.~\cite{jyoti2019expression} incorporated the features extracted by the network of holistic facial expression recognition into the AU detection network, so as to facilitate AU detection.
+Ji et al.~\cite{ji2020multiple} fine-tuned two networks pre-trained on face recognition and facial expression recognition datasets respectively, then fused the AU prediction results of two networks.

-Considering the inaccuracy of pseudo AU labels, a few methods were recently introduced to improve their robustness on inaccurate annotations.
-Instead of just fine-tuning from a pre-trained face verification network~\cite{wang2017transferring}, Benitez-Quiroz et al.~\cite{benitez2017recognition} introduced a global-local loss for AU detection with noisy pseudo labels.
+On the other hand, a few methods focus on improving the robustness on inaccurate annotations.
+Benitez-Quiroz et al.~\cite{benitez2017recognition} introduced a global-local loss for AU detection with noisy pseudo labels.
 The local loss aids predicting each AU independently, while the global loss aggregates multiple AUs to probe the co-occurrence among AUs.
 Zhao et al.~\cite{zhao2018learning} proposed a Weakly Supervised Clustering (WSC) technique to learn an embedding space, which is used to identify visually and semantically similar samples and re-annotate these samples with rank-order clustering.
 However, each AU is treated independently during clustering, in which the correlations among AUs were ignored.
 These methods do not explore the use of accurate annotations from other domains, which limits their performance.